Omar-p/learning-notes/aws/aws.md

 only recording the first request each second, and 5% of any additional requests.
 While this ensures that you're getting at least one sample per second, you also have the ability to configure X-Ray to modify the default sampling rule, and configure additional rules that apply sampling based on properties of the service or request.

+REST APIs are intended for APIs that require API proxy functionality and API management features in a single solution.
+HTTP APIs are optimized for building APIs that proxy to Lambda functions or HTTP backends, making them ideal for serverless workloads.
+HTTP APIs are a cheaper and faster alternative to REST APIs, but they do not currently support API management functionality.
+Unlike a REST API, which receives and responds to requests, a WebSocket API supports two-way communication between client apps and your backend.
+The backend can send callback messages to connected clients.